cryus-2000/9001_final_project/README.md

 - Add a new photoshoot task
 - View all tasks sorted by shoot date
 - Delete a task by ID
-- Update task details (e.g., location, time, number of people)
-- Display statistics: total tasks, completion status, total price
+- Display statistics: total tasks, total earned price
 - Persistent storage using JSON file
 - Fully wrapped input validation